fast-aircraft-design/FAST-OAD_plugin_template/README.md

 you will have to do it again if the configuration file has been modified.

-The installed hooks will interrupt the commit process if Black reformats a file or if Flake8 detects a mistake.
+The installed hooks will interrupt the commit process if Ruff reformats a file or if it detects a mistake.

 In case of interruption, simply check the Git output messages and see what happened.

-If the interruption comes from Black, doing the commit again should work.
+If the interruption comes from reformatting, doing the commit again should work.
 The interruption simply allows you to check the reformatted files before doing so.

-If the interruption comes from Flake8, you will have to fix the identified mistake before doing your commit again.
+If the interruption comes from Ruff check, you will have to fix the identified mistake before doing your commit again.
+Running `ruff check --fix` might help for the simplest problems.

 ## Online tools